LBCrion/sfwbar/doc/sfwbar.rst

   specifies whether workspace previews are displayed on mouse hover over pager buttons

+numeric [true|false]
+  if true, the workspaces will be sorted as numbers, otherwise they will be sorted as strings (defaults to true).

 pins
   a list of "pinned" workspaces.
 These will show up in the pager even if the workspace is empty.